-As it doesn’t put much pressure on bones and joints, it is commonly practiced by the elderly to stay physically active.
-Since it offers a range of health benefits, it is widely practiced in hospitals and rehabilitation centers by those who are recovering from illness or functional limitations.
+As it doesn’t put much pressure on bones and joints, the elderly also practice it to stay physically active.
+Since it offers a range of health benefits, hospitals and rehabilitation centers offer it to those who are recovering from illness or functional limitations.

-That said, Tai Chi is also highly beneficial for people of all ages who are still in good health and seeking to maintain their health and fitness.
-Additionally, it is recommended for those who wish to learn powerful self-defense moves in a non-strenuous (you are encouraged to learn at your own pace) and safe way (minimal risk of injury).
+That said, Tai Chi practice is also highly beneficial for people of all ages who are still in good health and seeking to maintain their health and fitness.
+Additionally, it is recommended for those who wish to learn powerful self-defense moves in a non-strenuous (you are encouraged to learn at your own pace).
+But also prefer to learn it in a safe way (minimal risk of injury).

 Tai Chi may also complement existing martial arts practice as it allows you to relax, regenerate and increase focus.
-It emphasizes the use of internal energy and slow yet powerful movements that enables those who master it to deflect their attacker effortlessly.
-Tai Chi movements often ‘fool’ people due to their subtlety, but be warned, when performed correctly, they are certainly lethal enough to neutralize opponents without the need of exerting much energy.
+It emphasizes the use of internal energy and slow yet powerful movements.
+It also enables those who master it to deflect their attacker effortlessly.
+Tai Chi movements often ‘fool’ people due to their subtlety.
+But as a warning, when performed correctly, they are certainly lethal enough to neutralize opponents without the need of exerting much energy.

 HEALTH & FITNESS BENEFITS

-In addition to balancing the Yin and Yang, Tai Chi also encourages the proper flow Qi or ‘Chi’, an energy force that flows through the body which has been proven to have numerous health and fitness related benefits including:
+In addition to balancing the Yin and Yang, Tai Chi also encourages the proper flow Qi or ‘Chi’.
+This is an energy force that flows through the body.
+This energy force has been proven to have numerous health and fitness related benefits including:

-It increases physical balance – Findings from a 2012 National Center for Biotechnology Information study of over 150 individuals over the age of 65 who had already sustained injuries as a result of a fall, illustrated that in comparison to traditional physiotherapy, Tai Chi was more effective in preventing future falls.
+It increases physical balance.
+Findings from a 2012 National Center for Biotechnology Information study of over 150 individuals older than 65 who had already sustained injuries as a result of a fall, illustrated that in comparison to traditional physiotherapy, Tai Chi was more effective in preventing future falls.
 This is because Tai Chi trains balance and proprioception, which has a tendency to deteriorate with age.

-It improves flexibility and posture – Though its movements are far less demanding than many poses found in yoga, Tai Chi has been found to help with flexibility and posture of practitioners of all ages.
+It improves flexibility and posture.
+Though its movements are far less demanding than many poses found in yoga, evidence shows that Tai Chi helps with flexibility and posture of practitioners of all ages.
 Being more flexible can assist us to be more active as it improves our range of motions and movements.

-It enhances Cardiovascular fitness – In 2011, The National Center for Complementary and Integrative Health reported that Tai Chi shows promise as a complementary to standard medical care for those who experienced chronic heart failure.
-Whereas an Emory University study done in 1996 on over 100 post heart attack patients revealed that those who participated in Tai Chi classes had better Cardiovascular fitness and lower blood pressure than those who did not.
+It enhances Cardiovascular fitness.
+In 2011, The National Center for Complementary and Integrative Health reported that Tai Chi shows promise as a complementary to standard medical care for those who experienced chronic heart failure.
+Whereas an Emory University study from 1996 using over 100 post-heart attack patients revealed also positive results.
+It showed that those who participated in Tai Chi classes had better Cardiovascular fitness and lower blood pressure than those who did not.

-Often referred to as a moving meditation, Tai Chi is one of the most powerful mind and body exercises.
-Since it requires focus and self-awareness, it can be potent in reducing stress.
-Furthermore, a BioMed Central 2010 report found that the regular practice of Tai Chi improves psychological well-being, as it reduces anxiety and depression and helps to increase self-esteem.
+People also often refer to it as a moving meditation, Tai Chi is one of the most powerful mind and body exercises.
+Since it requires focus and self-awareness, it can be effective in reducing stress.
+Furthermore, a BioMed Central 2010 report found that the regular practice of Tai Chi improves psychological well-being.
+This is because it reduces anxiety and depression and helps to increase self-esteem.

-Mitch Williams, a Tai Chi instructor based in Canton, Illinois, U.S and the blogger behind Mitch Inspires blog, shared that Tai Chi has vastly improved his skill levels in Judo and performing sleight of hand magic.
-It has helped him to train for heightened sensitivity and responsiveness to subtle movements and shifting of weight that are crucial in attaining advanced fighting skills.
+Mitch Williams, a Tai Chi instructor living in Canton, Illinois, U.S and the blogger behind Mitch Inspires blog, shared that Tai Chi has vastly improved his skill levels in Judo and performing sleight of hand magic.
+It has helped him to train for heightened sensitivity and responsiveness to subtle movements.
+In addition, it also has helped him to shift of weight that is crucial in attaining advanced fighting skills.
 Additionally, he admitted that, at times, his practice has been the source of tremendous inspiration and creative and artistic breakthroughs.